mk12/sicp/notes/text.md

 - Most familiar algorithms compute an answer that is guaranteed to be correct.
 - Not so with the Fermat test.
 If $n$ passes the Fermat test for one random value of $a$, all we know is that there is a better than 50% chance of $n$ being prime.
 - A _probabilistic algorithm_ does not always give a correct result, but you can prove that the chance of error becomes arbitrarily small.
-- We can make the probability error in our primality test as small as we like simply by running more Fermat tests---except for Carmichael numbers.
+- We can make the probability error in our primality test as small as we like simply by running more Fermat tests -- except for Carmichael numbers.

 ::: highlight
 > Numbers that fool the Fermat test are called Carmichael numbers, and little is known about them other than that they are extremely rare. ...
 In testing primality of very large numbers chosen at random, the chance of stumbling upon a value that fools the Fermat test is less than the chance that cosmic radiation will cause the computer to make an error in carrying out a "correct" algorithm.
 Considering an algorithm to be inadequate for the first reason but not for the second illustrates the difference between mathematics and engineering. [@1.2.fn47]